Herbert Schmidt Ostheim: Early days

 The company was founded in 1919 by the two Brothers Franz and Herbert Schmidt in Zella-Mehlis.
 The Schmidt brothers started in their own living room, using a foot driven drilling machine, a mobile forge and some smaller tools.
 Four persons manufactured shotguns in 12, 16 and 20 gauge, as well as in .410 caliber; they also produced some screwdriving tools.

 Slowly, this small team developed a small factory.
 But in 1928 a fire destroyed almost the whole production unit; it was then rebuilt quickly.

 International and domestic markets

 At the same time, the company began producing rifles in 6 mm and 9 mm rimfire caliber, as well as buckshot carbines in .410 caliber and air pistols.
 About 90 per cent of the production was destined for export, mainly to the US and South America, especially Brazil.
 Before WW II, the company provided Sweden with repeating carbines in 6.5x55 and 8x57 IS calibers.
 During WW II, the Schmidts serviced, maintained and repaired the K 98 rifles of the German Wehrmacht as well as maintained spare parts of different weapons of all categories.

 In 1945, the company was evacuated to Baden Württemberg in Germany, where it began to produce axles and pedals for bicycles, as well as ovens and table lamps.
-Then Herbert Schmidt moved a part of the company to Ostheim, (Rhön), near Frankfurt on Main.
+Then Herbert Schmidt moved a part of the company to Ostheim, (Rhön), near Fulda.